PunchThrough/bean-docs/src/getting-started/windows.md

 If a Bean is not appearing in the list on your Bean Loader, ensure you have run through the steps above in [Connect to Your Bean](#connect-to-your-bean).

 ### No Beans are appearing in Bluetooth Settings When Beans are in iBeacon Mode.
 If your Bean is in iBeacon mode, Windows will not see it.
 You have to [reset the Bean's memory](../../help/troubleshooting/#reset-your-bean-s-memory)  in order for Windows to recognize your Bean.

 ### Further Troubleshooting

+## Windows 10

+Windows 10 isn't yet supported by Bean Loader.
+Changes in Windows 10 have introduced bugs in Bean Loader that we haven't yet been able to resolve.
+Our users have reported connectivity issues where Bean Loader can't connect to Beans.
+If you are having connectivity issues, you may need to use a machine running Windows 8.1 to upload sketches to Bean.

 {{> snip_troubleshooting}}